weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 client to talk to them.

 [Docker Swarm](http://docs.docker.com/swarm/) is native clustering for Docker.
 It turns a pool of Docker hosts into a single, virtual host.
 You can instruct Machine to provision a Swarm cluster for you, as shown below.
-This example will demostarate how to boost the scalability of Swarm cluster using [Weave Net](/net) and enable simple DNS-based container discovery with [Weave Run](/run).
+This example will demonstrate how to boost the scalability of Swarm cluster using [Weave Net](/net) and also to enable a simple DNS-based container discovery with

-This 3rd chapter continues from the [2nd][ch2] and [1st][ch1] chapters, which I encourage you to read first.
+[Weave Run](/run).

 In this chapter of the guide we will setup a cluster of machines instead of using just one machine, like we did before.
 There is only very little you can do with a single VM, and doesn't represent a production system at all.
 We are also going to automate